-Therefore the team commander will handle the information required for the success of the operation and to avoid any fatalities.
-It consists of two elements:
+With the AIOSAT system, the team commander of first responders will handle the information required for the success of the operation and to avoid any fatalities.
+It consists of two main elements:

 Portable system (First Responder): equipped with the AIOSAT advanced positioning system and AIOSAT communication system.
 The functions of this portable system will be:

-- Continuously transmit the position of the first responders. o Allow data communication of the team commander with the firefighters and the Mobile Coordination Centre (MCC) to exchange commands and alerts related to generic mission operations and in particular to prevent rescue workers from entering dangerous locations.
+- Continuously transmit the position of the first responders.
+It allows data communication of the team commander with the firefighters and the Mobile Coordination Centre (MCC) to exchange commands and alerts related to generic mission operations and in particular to prevent rescue workers from entering dangerous locations.

-- Receive required information from the Mobile Coordination Centre (MCC) for positioning augmentation enhancing accuracy (differential correction data on the pseudo ranges) and integrity monitoring techniques, such as different Receiver Autonomous Integrity Monitoring (RAIM) for example eRAIM and ARAIM, mandatory for safety related applications.
+- Receive required information from the Mobile Coordination Centre (MCC) for positioning augmentation enhancing accuracy and integrity monitoring techniques, such as different Receiver Autonomous Integrity Monitoring (RAIM) for safety related applications.

-Mobile Coordination Centre – MCC: the mobile unit (truck) will be equipped with the AIOSAT positioning system, AIOSAT communication system and AIOSAT TA system.
+Mobile Coordination Centre – MCC: the mobile unit (in a truck for example) will be equipped with the AIOSAT positioning system, AIOSAT communication system and AIOSAT TA system.
 The functions of this mobile coordination centre will be:

-- Continuously receive the position of the First Responder cluster (see Figure 1) and track the rescue workers.
+- Continuously receive the position of the First Responder cluster and track the rescue workers.